merenlab/merenlab.org/data/micr-obs-future/index.md

 {% include _join-anvio-discord.html %}

-Information for the projects included in this analysis (information for depth up to 100 m).
-Please note that
+In the following table, we are giving a summary of the samples and their projects included in this analysis (information for depths up to 100 m).
+In total, we started this analysis with 1825 samples, so buckle up! 💺

 | Project | Acronym | Accession | Years sampled | # Samples |
 |:--|:--|:--|:--|:--|